 Ease of Use

 Micropur MP1 is very easy to use; just take the tablet out of the package, drop it in a liter of water and wait!
 Katadyn recommends storing your water in an opaque container in a dark place if possible.
-We think the gravity filter models in our review, like the Platypus GravityWorks, are almost as easy to use and a great choice for groups.
+This is easier to use than some of our pump filters like the MSR Trailshot.
+We think the gravity filter models in our review, like the Platypus GravityWorks, are as easy to use, just fill a bag and hook up the hose, and a great choice for groups.

 Weighing in at under an ounce for all 30 tablets this product's weight can't be beaten!
 This is an easy thing to throw in your emergency preparedness kit in case of some kind of disaster where water may be questionable.